claes/hemlis/README.md

     networking.wireless = {
       secretsFile = "${config.hemlis.secrets.home_wifi.path}";
-      networks."knut" = {
+      networks."home_wifi" = {
         pskRaw = "ext:HOME_WIFI_PASSWORD";
       };
     };

-Hemlis will resolve config.hemlis.secrets.home_wifi.path to a string, such as "/persist/secrets/home_wifi".
+Nix will resolve config.hemlis.secrets.home_wifi.path to a string, such as "/persist/secrets/home_wifi".
 A string like this is what networking.wireless.secretsFile expect.

+This part is actually quite similar to for example agenix.
+But it differs  how the secrets are defined:

 The contents of the file is defined by the value of shellExpr in the home_wifi attribute set value.
 This is a kind of template, where the part that looks like shell variable syntax will be replaced with the actual secret.